 Below is the topmost comparison between Controller vs Comptroller:

 |The basis of comparison

 |Place of Work

 |No need to manage Compliances issues and other regulations as they are working in public/ Govt. entity, which already follows the local or state Laws.

 Both Controller vs Comptroller is management-level employees who will manage staff-payroll, accounting, assist in auditing, manage the accounting transactions process, set the company policies.
 They both controller vs comptroller can act as a financial leader in a company.
-While these two terms are similar to each other and even their relationship between the two is not all that diverse, the only change is the setting in which these two work in Controller vs Comptroller both are accountable for all the accounting operations of a business.
+While these two terms are similar to each other, and even their relationship between the two is not all that diverse, the only change is how these two work in Controller vs Comptroller are accountable for all the accounting operations of a business.